Funds have been carefully calculated (in CAD) to cover the full costs of:

 me over to fluoxetine from that citalopram that I'd been taking for a few years because of the

-constant headaches it gave me, and I'd recently stopped taking it because of that.
+constant headaches it gave me, and I'd recently stopped taking it because of that and the foggy mind it gave me.
 When I came

 to see her, that depression was back, so we'd talk in another month once the fluoxetine kicked